princyok/princyok.github.io/_posts/2020-03-27-optimize-an-artificial-neuron-from-scratch.markdown

 What remains to be answered is how we can efficiently compute $$\frac{\partial J}{\partial w_{old}}$$ and $$\frac{\partial J}{\partial b_{old}}$$.

-## **Chain rule for cost gradient**
+## **Chain rule for cost gradients**

-Heads up: For this part, which is the real meat of the training process, I advised that you bring out a pen and some paper to work along, especially if this is your first time working with Jacobians.
+Heads up: For this part, which is the real meat of the training process, I advise that you bring out a pen and some paper to work along if this is your first time working with Jacobians.

 Let’s focus on just $$\frac{\partial J}{\partial \vec{w}}$$ for now.
 To compute the cost gradient $$\frac{\partial J}{\partial \vec{w}}$$ we simply use the chain rule.

+### **Cost gradient with respect to weights**

 $$
 \frac{\partial J}{\partial \vec{w}}=\ \frac{\partial J}{\partial \vec{a}}\frac{\partial \vec{a}}{\partial \vec{z}}\frac{\partial \vec{z}}{\partial \vec{w}}